Representing the Rights of Injured Employees for Over 65 Years

 Contact Ashcraft & Gerel for Help with Your Workers’ Comp Claim

-The workers’ compensation attorneys of Ashcraft & Gerel work on a contingent fee basis, which means we do not receive any payments unless you or your loved one’s claim has been resolved in your favor.
-The fees in these cases are set by the compensation laws themselves, and have to be reviewed by a commissioner or judge before being approved.
-Please contact us today to learn more about filing a workers’ compensation claim.
+The workers’ compensation attorneys of Ashcraft & Gerel work on a contingency fee basis, which means we do not receive any payments unless you or your loved one’s claim has been resolved in your favor.
+The fees in these cases are set by the compensation laws themselves and have to be reviewed by a commissioner or judge before being approved.